ioerror/vula/podman/README.md

 ### `make lan-start`

-This will create a new podman container (as root) called `vula` with `host` networking, meaning that it will operate in the default network namespace.
-This is a convenient way that one can run vula to communicate with other hosts on their physical LAN, without needing to install any dependencies besides `wireguard`, `podman`, `make`, and `sudo`.
+This will create a new podman container (as root) called `vula` with `--network=host`, meaning that it will operate in the host system's default network namespace.
+This is a convenient way that one can run vula to communicate with other hosts on a physical LAN, without needing to install any dependencies besides `wireguard`, `podman`, `make`, and `sudo`.
+The `dist=` argument may be specified to use a different distribution than the default (`bullseye`) inside of the container.

 ### `make lan-shell`